roman-milk/roman-milk.github.io/maid-wife.md

  She had freely let her husband hypnotise her over the months until it had taken a firm hold of her mind.
 But then she hadn't foreseen how it could turn into this dangerous torrid game, a game where she was just a pawn.
 Being hypnotised for a whole weekend was tying the already strong knot so much tighter about her mind she wondered how much resistance there was left.
 Melody wasn't even sure how much she enjoyed being the young mans plaything and how much it was a command that she must enjoy it.

  Her mind was in turmoil as she went through the usual routine of preparing a meal in the kitchen.
 What must her neighbour think of their antics in the bedroom?
 She would have to wait and see what happened.
 At least tomorrow Jim would leave for the office leaving her free to untangle this web she had helped create for herself, if that were possible.
 She would have to try, try something.
-Report_Story #1